How many Antarctic Ice Marathon & 100k races have occured?

 - Transfers to and from Punta Arenas airport, Chile for Antarctic flight

-- Briefing with refreshments in Punta Arenas one day prior to departure
+- Briefing in Punta Arenas one day prior to departure

 - Round trip flights from Punta Arenas to Antarctica